 After you run the command EseUtil /p "myedbfile.edb" you will get the following warning.

 Once the command is executed, the process will take a considerable amount of time to finish, depending on the size of your mailbox.

 After the task is complete, you need to run the command again using the /mh parameter and ensure that the state is Clean Shutdown.

-Exchange Server Recovery Software can open corrupt databases from any Exchange Server Edition, recover data from them including mailboxes, emails, calendar entries, contacts, calendars journals and tasks.
+Exchange Server Recovery Software can open corrupt databases from any Exchange Server Edition, and recover data from them including mailboxes, emails, calendar entries, contacts, calendars journals, and tasks.
 The software can also recover Public Folders.
 It can repair multiple large EDB files and export them directly to a healthy live database or Office 365 tenant.
 It reduces the time of recovery, with minimal administrative effort.